Let us create the perfect residential or commercial outdoor landscape for you!

 Trees And Shrubs

 Planting trees and shrubs requires more than just digging a hole and putting them is the ground.
 Many times I have seen landscaping companies and home owners install new trees and shrubs only to watch some of them die from incorrect planting.
 This is not only a waste of time, but more important a loss of money.
-You don’t have to be a professional horticulturist to be successful and have the landscape you desire.
+You don’t have to be a professional horticulturist to be successful and have the landscape designed area you desire.
 For healthy trees and shrubs it all starts at the beginning with a good foundation, by following the right planting tips.

 Before purchasing, selection is very important .
 Make sure that you only choose trees and shrubs that are adaptable to each location.
 Light requirements and mature size, need to be considered.
 Quality is also important, so shop at a reputable garden center or nursery.
 For shrubs, pick ones that are not “Broken”, “Cracked”, or “Scared”.
 For trees, choose ones that are “Upright” and full of Branches (Not Thin).
 Look at the foliage.
 If they are Dropping their Leaves or don’t look Healthy with Droopy Leaves.
 If they are, Don’t Buy Them!